Hack Club: History

+In July 2025, Hack Club hosted a four-day-long event called Undercity at the GitHub Headquarters in San Francisco for teens to build hardware.
+The event was attended by a total of 180 teenagers, including those from both outside California and the United States entirely.

+In May 2026, Hack Club moved its headquarters from Shelburne, Vermont to Burlington, Vermont to accommodate its growth.

 Organization

 Hack Club consists of several local clubs ran by students in their own schools.
 These clubs are provided up-to-date curriculum, leadership and community-building training, and software tools by Hack Club.
 The organization provides grants for hardware such as microcontrollers, circuit boards, sensors, or motors.
 A Slack instance is also provided for all members across different clubs to communicate with globally.
-Latta has described this methodology as a "club in a box."
+Latta has described this methodology as a "club in a box".